Mr I. Mohammed – Head of History

 - The defeat of Germany and Japan in the Second World War

-GCSE AQA Modern World History (B)
+GCSE AQA History

 Why Study History?

-Modern World History will provide you with an understanding of the last century and the personalities and events that have shaped it.
+History will provide you with an understanding of the last century and beyond through the personalities and events that have shaped it.
 It will also give you many useful skills and abilities that are highly valued by employers.
 History at GCSE will improve your abilities in thinking about and communicating ideas.
 It will give you confidence in handling your own and other people’s opinions.
 It will also help you to increase your skills in analysing evidence and organising information.
 History is accepted as a qualification for a wide range of careers where the skills of analysis and assessment are valued such as law, journalism, banking and education.
-Many of our students have gone on to study Medicine, Pharmacy and Dentistry at university.
+Many of our students have gone on to study Law, Politics, Journalism, Medicine, Pharmacy and Dentistry at university.

 Paper 1 (50% of GCSE)